RisingEntropy/LPFInISR/README.md

 <sup>†</sup>Corresponding author

 If you have any questions, feel free to raise an issue or send a mail to academic@hydeng.cn.
 I will respond to you as soon as possible.
-If you think our work is useful, please give us a warmful citation:
+If you think our work is useful, please give us a warm citation:
 ```
 @article{deng2024exploring,
   title={Exploring the Low-Pass Filtering Behavior in Image Super-Resolution},